 Few weeks ago, I had a presentation at 15th International Conference on Intellectual Capital, Knowledge Management & Organisational Learning conference.
 My participation was made possible by the grant from Foundation for Economic Education.
 Many thanks to the foundation for supporting my work!

-I have been around in knowledge management research for 15 years and this presentation aimed to shortly capture my view on knowledge management and some of the reasons that make it so difficult in the public sector.
+I have been around in knowledge management research for 15 years and this presentation aimed to shortly capture my view on knowledge management and some of the reasons that make it so difficult.

 I have seen many times in practice how difficult it is to agree with the purpose and means of knowledge management when multiple institutional levels (e.g. state, regional, local), organization types (e.g. public, private, third sector) and professional logics (e.g. administrative, health care, technology) comprise complex power and identity relationships.

-What I tried to argue in my presentation and the underlying article was that there might be a need to step away from the dominant knowledge-based view and admit that knowledge management as a discipline may not be able to tackle all the management problems alone.
+So, what I tried to argue in my presentation and article was that there might be a need to step away from the dominant knowledge-based view and admit that knowledge management as a discipline may not be able to tackle all the prevailing management problems alone.

-Why knowledge management is doing this?
-I think there are two main reasons for this.
+I think there are two main reasons why we still do that.

-First, we use those tools that we have in our hands.
+First, we use the tools we have.
 Those that we know something about and those that the customer is calling for.
-In a knowledge society, knowledge management is considered as a legitimate way of spending money.
+In a knowledge society knowledge management is considered as a legitimate way of spending money in many organizations.

-So, what I’m suggesting and calling for is that knowledge management scholars and practitioners would pay more attention to the institutional context and in finding solutions to such questions that are actually relevant in the particular context.
+What I’m suggesting is that knowledge management scholars and practitioners should pay more attention to the institutional context and in finding solutions to such questions that are actually relevant in the particular context.

-In this paper, I’m referring to governance modes and my argument is that knowledge and knowledge management differ between governance modes.
-Moreover, I think this has been mostly ignored in knowledge management discussions.
-I was awaken by this observation when thinking how hybridity affects knowledge management.
-Personally, I think that there is a lot to study in this direction.
-I will tell you more about my own ideas next year.
+In this paper, I’m referring to governance modes and my argument is that knowledge management differs between governance modes and this has been mostly ignored in knowledge management discussions.

 Meanwhile, Merry Christmas!